 For anybody suffering hair loss, it can be an extremely unnerving experience.
-Many people going through such an ordeal will often express feelings of anxiety, confusion and even low self-esteem.
+Many people going through such an ordeal will often express feelings of anxiety, and low self-esteem.
 Chances are that if you are feeling any of the above, you have come online in search of answers and effective solutions.

 Shedding hair is a completely normal process and in most cases not a cause for concern.
 We can lose between 50 to 100 strands of hair in a day, often going completely unnoticed.
 However, in some instances hair loss can be caused by a range of underlying issues.

 More often than not, lifestyle factors and dietary habits play a big role in hair loss for both men and women.
 Typical causes of hair loss include hormonal imbalances, stress, rapid weight loss, illness or lack of proper nutrients in the body, namely the mineral iron.

 While iron deficiency hair loss can be stressful, luckily it can be treated through a few simple changes in your daily routine.

 Below you will find helpful information on iron deficiency as a possible cause of hair loss, including why it happens and how to effectively treat it.

-Iron deficiency is a type of anaemia where the blood is lacking in healthy red blood cells that are responsible for transporting oxygen to the various tissues in the body – also known as haemoglobin.
-Iron is an essential component in the production of such cells and their ability to efficiently carry oxygen in the blood; a lack of which results in atypical hair loss.
+Iron deficiency can cause anemia, where the blood is lacking in healthy red blood cells that are responsible for transporting oxygen to the various tissues in the body.
+Iron is an essential component in the production of hemoglobin, which carries oxygen in the blood.